alibosworth/pakon-planar-raw-converter/readme.md

 ## Options

-By default when you run the command `pprc` in the directory containing your TLXClientDemo exported raw files the following things will happen:

-1) The planar .raw files will be converted to temporary TIFF files.

-2) [negpro](https://github.com/alibosworth/negpro) is run on these TIFF files to invert and balance the negatives, and the results are placed in the "out" directory.
-The temporary TIFF files are then deleted.
+By default when you run the command `pprc` in the directory containing your TLXClientDemo exported raw files the planar .raw files will be converted in memory and passed to [negpro](https://github.com/alibosworth/negpro) for inversion and orange mask removal, and the results are placed in an `out` directory within the input directory.
+You can customize the output folder name and location (beside input dir vs within) by setting a global config file (see below)

 Here are some options you can run:

-* `--no-invert` Don't run negpro.
-This will leave you with TIFFs that look dark and orange but you can use other tools to process them such as [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).
-If you use this option the raw TIFF files will be placed in the output directory.

 * `--per-image-balancing` Compute a separate inversion profile for each image instead of sharing one across all files.
 By default, all images are analysed together to produce a shared profile for more consistent results across a roll.